Location: Sierra Mining and Crushing Company LLC (composting area of manufactured product), 8665 S. Alvernon Way, Tucson, Arizona 85756

 This facility practices the crushing, mining, shredding and sifting of received gravel, asphalt, wood and green waste which are processed over time.
 Resulting products consist of a variety of landscape materials including gravel, crushed concrete, topsoil, ornamental rock, solid amendments, fuel for biomass power plants and horse bedding.
 In June 2010, a fire occurred at a 3.62-acre compost pile consisting of wood and green waste located on the southeast portion of the property.
 To address the fire, the entire burn pile was covered with dirt and topsoil.
 To date, the covered wood and green waste continues to smolder and has occasional flare-ups from venting areas and subsurface pressure.
-The site has managed to decrease the compost pile to 2.5 acres and continues to remove and recycle usable materials from the pile and manage flare-ups.
+The site continues to reduce the pile, remove and recycle usable materials, and manage flare-ups.

-- Conducting and monitoring the soil-covered pile of vegetative and wood waste and nuisances to assess temperature and evidence of potential fire areas.
+Conducting monitoring of the soil-covered pile of vegetative and wood waste and nuisances to assess temperature and evidence of potential fire areas.

-- Submitting quarterly status and monitoring reports on quantities of waste removed and disposed from pile and separated waste for recycling.
+Submitting monthly status and monitoring reports on quantities of waste removed and disposed from pile and separated waste for recycling.

-- Documenting timeframes of fires and flare-up occurrences and management activities of the active pile.
+Documenting episodes of fires and flare-up occurrences and management activities of the active pile.